faciens/classical-chinese-passage-finder/README.md

 Just go here: https://faciens.github.io/classical-chinese-passage-finder/

-Paste in all the characters you know, and it will search a corpus for passages that use only those characters.
+Paste in all the characters you know, and it will search a corpus for passages that use only those characters and display them for you in a table.

 If you want to know more context, you can search for the passages/translations on ctext https://ctext.org/ :)